Functional Organizational Structure – Advantages and Disadvantages

 - The roles and responsibilities are specified.
 Each employee has a fixed job definition.
 This helps to prevent duplication of work.

 - The reporting hierarchy is well defined and employees don’t have to report to multiple managers.
 Employees report to their functional managers, therefore, they don’t have to communicate all issues with other managers.

 - The career paths are clear, the employees may be motivated to advance their careers.

 - Employees can proceed with confidence and with a minimum amount of mistakes.

 - Since there is a sense of job security, employees don’t move to another company.

-- Communication and cooperation within the workgroup is strong.
+- Communication and cooperation within the workgroup are strong.

 Disadvantages of the Functional Organization Structure

 The following are some disadvantages of the functional organization structure:

 - Employees may get bored because they do the same repetitive type of work all the time.